Minna Keal: Life

+Re-emergence as a composer

-In 1975 the composer Justin Connolly, having stumbled across some of Keal's youthful music archived at the Royal Academy of Music, encouraged her to start composing again, and she took composition lessons with him.
+In 1975, the composer Justin Connolly, having stumbled across some of Keal's youthful music archived at the Royal Academy of Music, encouraged her to start composing again, and she took composition lessons with him.
 Her String Quartet, Op.
-1, was completed in 1978 and first performed in 1989.
+1, was completed in 1978 and first performed in 1989: it shows a new awareness of Bartok and Shostakovich.
 The Wind Quintet, Op.
 2, followed in 1980.

 After taking lessons with Oliver Knussen in 1982, she completed her four-movement Symphony, Op.
 3, which was performed as a BBC broadcast in 1988 and at the BBC Proms in 1989.
+Marie Fitzpatrick describes it as "a powerful, stormy, dissonantly chromatic work, organized around Golden Sections and making free melodic use of 12–note technique".
+The composer said it was "about the turmoil of human existence and the spiritual search for serenity and permanence".

 Cantillation for violin and orchestra, Op.
-4, was completed in 1988 and first performed in 1991.
-Between 1988 and 1994 she worked on the Cello Concerto, Op.
+4, drew inspiration from chanting she remembered in synagogues as a girl.
+It was completed in 1988 and first performed in 1991.
+Between 1988 and 1994 Keal worked on the Cello Concerto, Op.
 5, which was subsequently recorded by Alexander Baillie and the BBC Scottish Symphony Orchestra under Martyn Brabbins for the NMC label.
-On the same record is her Ballade (1929) for cello and piano, in which Alexander Baillie is accompanied by pianist Martina Baillie.
+On the same record is her early Ballade (1929) for cello and piano, in which Alexander Baillie is accompanied by pianist Martina Baillie.
+The Ballade has also been performed on the viola.

-In 1999, "the Royal Academy of Music honoured its former pupil with a 90th birthday concert packed with friends and colleagues celebrating the composer who proved that you're never too old to make an impact."
-She died on 14 November 1999.
+In 1999 the Royal Academy of Music organised a 90th birthday concert.
+Later that year she died at her home, Acres Plough, Shootacre Lane in Princes Risborough, predeceased by both her husband and her son.
+Her ashes were buried in her son Raphael's grave.